ZeroEntropy Search API pricing: what’s included in Starter ($50/mo) vs Pro ($500/mo) and what happens if we exceed query limits?

 Steps:

-- Start on Starter (or the 14‑day trial) to validate retrieval quality on your own corpus.
+- Start with Starter to validate retrieval quality and latency against your current stack.

-- Monitor query volume, ingestion growth, and latency under real usage.
+- Monitor query volume, ingestion growth, and OCR usage as your RAG/agent workflows ramp.

 Expanded Explanation: